ORCA-WPMU/wpcampus-vote-plugin-wpmudev/README.md

 Was originally a fork of deprecated [WPMUDEV QA](https://github.com/wpmudev/qa).

+## To-Do
+* Update the textdomain to "wpcampus" and remove the variable textdomain usage.

 ## Disclaimer

 This repo is shared for educational purposes.
 Feel free to explore, copy, submit fixes, and share the code.